Microsoft Secure Score

 For more about Microsoft Security: https://msft.it/6002T9HQY

-Organizations gain access to robust visualizations of metrics and trends, integration with other Microsoft products, score comparison with similar organizations, and much more.
-The score can also reflect when third-party solutions have addressed recommended actions.
+Through Microsoft Secure Score, organizations have access to comprehensive visualizations of metrics and trends, integration with other Microsoft products, the ability to compare their score to those of similar organizations, and more.
+The score may also include the impact of third-party solutions that have addressed recommended actions.

 If you have a license for one of the supported Microsoft products, then you’ll see recommendations for those products.
 We show you the full set of possible improvements for a product, regardless of license edition, subscription, or plan.
 This way, you can understand security best practices and improve your score.
 Your absolute security posture, represented by Secure Score, stays the same no matter what licenses your organization owns for a specific product.
 Keep in mind that security should be balanced with usability, and not every recommendation can work for your environment.